brainlife/docs/docs/tutorial/networkneuroscience-structural.md

     * anat/t2w
 1. Click the 'Stage to process' button on the right side of the screen
     * For 'Project', select your project from the drop-down menu.
-    * For 'Process,' select 'Create New Process' and title it "dMRI Prep Tutorial."
+    * For 'Process,' select 'Create New Process' and title it "Network neuroscience - structural tutorial."
 Hit 'Submit.'
         * This will take you to the process on your Projects page
 1. Archive the data in your project by clicking the 'Archive' button next to each dataset.